 In many situations, a Master Complaint is filed on behalf of all plaintiffs involved in a large-scale lawsuit to provide broad coverage of the general claims that relate to all plaintiffs.
 On January 9th, 2023, the presiding judge in the Tylenol autism multidistrict litigation (MDL) approved Short-Form Complaint forms for families filing Tylenol autism lawsuits.

-Short-Form Complaints provide a uniform claim format for new plaintiffs to use when they want to join a large legal proceeding.
+Short-form complaints provide a uniform claim format for new plaintiffs to use when they want to join a large legal proceeding.
 This makes the process more efficient and manageable, and these claim forms help streamline the process of bringing cases into the MDL.

 Plaintiffs with pending MDL cases were required to file a Short-Form Complaint by January 20, 2023.
 Future plaintiffs wanting to file a Tylenol autism case must complete a short-form complaint within 14 days of bringing their case, regardless of whether it was filed with the MDL or transferred from another district.
-Joining the Tylenol autism lawsuit MDL just became easier.
+Joining the Tylenol autism MDL just became easier.

 Discovery Begins With a Focus on Causation